 27. During the interactive dialogue, 53 delegations made statements.
-Additional statements by 44 countries that could not be delivered during the dialogue owing to time constraints are posted on the extranet of the universal periodic review when available.2 A number of delegations commended Egypt for its active participation in and commitment to the universal periodic review and for the involvement of the civil society in the drafting of the national report.
+Additional statements by 44 countries that could not be delivered during the dialogue owing to time constraints are posted on the extranet of the universal periodic review when available.1 A number of delegations commended Egypt for its active participation in and commitment to the universal periodic review and for the involvement of the civil society in the drafting of the national report.
 Numerous delegations congratulated Egypt for its informative and comprehensive national report.
 The institutional framework established for human rights promotion and protection and the legislative reforms undertaken were also commended.
 The establishment, active functioning, and numerous efforts of the National Council for Women, the National Council for Human Rights and the National Council for Childhood and Motherhood were particularly welcomed by many delegations.
 Egypt's continuous efforts in the area of the promotion and protection of women's and children's rights were praised by a number of countries.
 Steps undertaken to combat female genital mutilation and to mainstream gender budgeting in economic and social development plans were particularly welcomed.
 Also achievements accomplished by Egypt in the domain of social, economic and cultural rights, especially with regard to the right to health, education and access to safe drinking water, were highlighted and appreciated.
 Egypt's active role in the Human Rights Council and its constructive engagement with the United Nations human rights system in general were praised.
-Progress in achieving greater press freedom was mentioned.
-Recommendations made during the dialogue are to be found in section II of the present report.
+Progress in achieving greater press freedom was

-2 Republic of Korea; United Kingdom of Great Britain and Northern Ireland; Singapore; Denmark; Niger; Kazakhstan; Democratic People's Republic of Korea; Botswana; Turkey; South Africa; Democratic Republic of the Congo; Latvia; Nicaragua; Islamic Republic of Iran; Hungary; Uruguay; Dominican Republic; Chad; Poland; Slovenia; Portugal; Uzbekistan; Yemen; Viet Nam; Bosnia and Herzegovina; Sri Lanka; Libyan Arab Jamahiriya; Slovakia; Australia; Ethiopia; Nepal; Equatorial Guinea; Senegal; Burkina Faso; Maldives; Kenya; Argentina; Mauritius; Ghana; Uganda; Iraq; New Zealand; Tanzania and Côte d'Ivoire.
+1 Republic of Korea; United Kingdom of Great Britain and Northern Ireland; Singapore; Denmark; Niger; Kazakhstan; Democratic People's Republic of Korea; Botswana; Turkey; South Africa; Democratic Republic of the Congo; Latvia; Nicaragua; Islamic Republic of Iran; Hungary; Uruguay; Dominican Republic; Chad; Poland; Slovenia; Portugal; Uzbekistan; Yemen; Viet Nam; Bosnia and Herzegovina; Sri Lanka; Libyan Arab Jamahiriya; Slovakia; Australia; Ethiopia; Nepal; Equatorial Guinea; Senegal; Burkina Faso; Maldives; Kenya; Argentina; Mauritius; Ghana; Uganda; Iraq; New Zealand; Tanzania and Côte d'Ivoire.